newms87/gpt-manager/CONCEPT.md

 * parsed_text TEXT
 * images JSON

-## Functions
+## AI Tools

-Functions are the meat of GPT Manager.
+AI Tools are the meat of GPT Manager.
 The value comes from a generalized set of utilities that enables other services using GPT manager to accomplish their tasks.